mattbocc/Pset/README.md

 # Pset

 Run "npm start" inside the main directory containing app.js and routes.js to start up the backend.
-Use another terminal to run "npm start" inside the directory to run the react front-end.
+Use another terminal to run "npm start" inside the client directory to run the react front-end.